 At the end of an engagement, teams are required to assemble the hard copy paper file and then archive both this and the electronic file within set periods laid down by professional standards and law.
 In the case of the electronic audit file, automated processes exist to make sure that the file is archived on time and the act of archiving prevents any further amendments being made to the file.
 The hard copy paper file is archived using an electronic system that logs the files.

-The hard copy file is then retained in a secure, access-controlled filing system.
 All engagement files are destroyed after periods specified by law or professional standards.
 In the case of audit files, this is generally eight years after the report signing date.